-In addition to formal training, all staff receive regular opportunity to update their knowledge and understanding.
+In addition to formal training, all staff receive regular opportunity to update their knowledge and understanding and ensure they are aware of new and emerging threats.

-These updates include a focus on:
+These updates include a focus on:-Sexual abuse

 - Child on child abuse, including sexual violence and harassment

 - Early Help

 - Trauma and adversity

-- Radicalisation and the Prevent Duty

 - Honour-based abuse, including Female Genital Mutilation

 - Exploitation, including child criminal exploitation and child sexual exploitation

 - Child mental health

 - Parent mental health

 - Domestic abuse

-- Online safety, including filtering and monitoring

 - Forced marriage and honour-based violence

 - Child-trafficking

 - Children missing education and children absent from education

-These are delivered through staff meetings, safeguarding scenarios, newsletters.
+These are delivered through staff training, safeguarding scenarios and newsletters.

 These happen at least annually.